scoremedia/Fisticuffs/README.md

-# SwiftMVVMBinding
+# Fisticuffs

-SwiftMVVMBinding is a data binding framework for Swift, inspired by [Knockout](http://knockoutjs.com) and shares many of the same concepts:
+Fisticuffs is a data binding framework for Swift, inspired by [Knockout](http://knockoutjs.com) and shares many of the same concepts:

 - **Declarative Bindings**